shopware/docs/products/extensions/b2b-suite/guides/installation/README.md

 ## General

-We provide two kinds of virtualization, a vagrant and a docker based solution.
-Our developers use the docker containers mainly.
+We provide two kinds of virtualization, a Vagrant and a Docker based solution.
+Our developers use the Docker containers mainly.
 These containers are also used in our continuous integration process.
-The supported functions are for both systems equal if the host systems is based on Linux.
+The supported functions are for both systems equal if the host system is based on Linux.
-Instead of testing windows in combination with docker we evaluated the vagrant setup.
+Instead of testing windows in combination with Docker, we evaluated the Vagrant setup.

-If you want to install the B2B-Suite for production environment your system must fit with the defined requirements from the [Shopware core](https://developers.shopware.com/sysadmins-guide/system-requirements/).
+If you want to install the B2B Suite for the production environment, your system must fit the defined [system requirements](https://developers.shopware.com/sysadmins-guide/system-requirements/) for the Shopware Core.

-### Minimum Requirements
+### Minimum requirements

-The B2B Suite is based on the minimum requirements of the Shopware core.
+The B2B Suite is based on the minimum requirements of the Shopware Core.

 These requirements apply from **B2B Suite 4.6.0 and above**: